jdelic/saltshaker/README.md

   * a primarily Python/Django based application environment

+* a [Hashicorp Nomad](https://nomadproject.io/) based Docker/application
+    cluster that integrates with the Consul-Smartstack implementation and provides easy application deployment.

   * a MySQL and/or PostgreSQL database configuration for a "fast" database and a separate tablespace on an encrypted partition